emelia.io alternatives

 Best for: Developers/RevOps, one API credit pool

-vs Enrow: both are pay-per-valid and both have real APIs, and LeadMagic is the closest thing here to a per-valid near-peer — but with the benchmark's 10.6% bounce stripped out its entry rate is about $0.0274 per deliverable email against Enrow's $0.017, roughly 1.6x, and Basic's credits expire where Enrow's Pro and Scale credits roll over.
-Its phone ratio is a different credit unit, not a cheaper like-for-like result: Enrow's phones are documented EU direct dials, and Enrow adds a rep-friendly UI and one-click CRM export LeadMagic's endpoints don't.
+vs Enrow: both are pay-per-valid with real APIs, and LeadMagic is the closest per-valid near-peer here, but it comes in higher and publishes no EU/GDPR phone coverage (verify).
+Enrow's phones are documented EU direct dials, and it adds a rep-friendly UI and one-click CRM export LeadMagic's endpoints don't.

 The enterprise pick for EU coverage plus intent signals.